diverdown311/F5-VUG-SSLO-SWGaaS/docs/class1/labinfo.rst

 ..
 NOTE::

-   All of your lab exercise work will be done from a single jump host (accessed via Remove Desktop Protocol (RDP) client).
+   All of your lab exercise work will be done from a single jump hostname titled Ubuntu18.04 Client (accessed via the XRDP client).

    You will not need to use SSH to access the UDF lab environment, so no SSH Key needs to be conffigured.

-From the :bred:`DEPLOYMENT` tab, you will access the :bred:`DESKTOP-OUTBOUND` system over RDP.
+From the :bred:`DEPLOYMENT` tab, you will access the :bred:`Ubuntu18.04 Client` system over XRDP.
 You can select the window resolution for the RDP session.
 An RDP file will be downloaded to your local system and you will need to open it to connect.